What is luxury?

 In the late 1980s, many luxury brands adopted the strategies of the Parisians – Pierre Cardin and Jean-Paul Gaultier.
 Some Luxury brands – through licensing deals -started competing in the mass market.
 A luxury brand with a luxury image has been applied to industrially manufactured products, such as perfume and sunglasses, to scale up and generate huge revenues.
 In turn, these activities funded the luxury image-building ventures.

 This massification paved the way for industrialized high street fashion brands to mimic the Haute luxury houses by emulating their superficial features, including the designer label, but without the creative talent and artisanal quality of the master craftsman.
 The latter two are critical components of a luxury brand.
 This is how luxury brands connect deeply with their customers.

-The trickier part about what makes a luxurious brand different from other brands is that it ties directly into the definition.
+The trickier part about what differentiates a luxurious brand from other brands is that it ties directly into the definition.
 Luxury brands can be defined differently by different markets.

-In the realm of luxury products, anyone who has ever shopped there can see what distinguishes Louis Vuitton from Walmart.
+Anyone who has ever shopped there can see what distinguishes Louis Vuitton from Walmart in luxury products.
 Although the difference between Louis Vuitton and Hermès is not apparent, it is still there.

 The company collaborates with various artists, but it does not dilute its brand.
 So Hermes.
 Regardless of who is in charge, LV maintains a consistent design language.
 But what made Louis Vuitton where it is today is that it carefully measured everything related to its brand.
 The company also considered a long-term brand-building strategy throughout the entire project.
 No luxury brand is built overnight.